Shopping Muse

 We’re making product discovery smarter, more intuitive, and effortless with API-based conversational assistant experiences.

-For the request structure and examples, see the API Reference.
+For the request structure and examples, see the API reference.

-The Shopping Muse API, part of the Search endpoint, powers conversational product discovery experiences using advanced deep learning models.
+The Shopping Muse API, part of the Search endpoint, powers conversational product discovery experiences using advanced deep learning and LLM models.
 It supports natural language interactions and personalized shopping guidance across a range of commerce applications, such as chat-based interfaces, guided product finders, dynamic questionnaires, conversational recommendations, and generative search experiences.

 Query object (request)

-The user's prompt.
-A textual query string for conversational requests.String
+text Required | The user's prompt.
+A textual query string for conversational requests. limited to 500 characters. | String |

 chatId